Yandex Cloud

 Configuring the use of FQDNs instead of IP addressesConfiguring the use of FQDNs instead of IP addresses

 If the relevant setting is disabled (by default), Valkey™ uses IP addresses as host addresses.
-If this setting is enabled, it will replace the host's IP address with its FQDN.
-For more information about this setting and its uses, see Using FQDNs instead of IP addresses.
+If this setting is enabled, it will replace the host’s IP address with its FQDN.
+You can read more about this setting and where to use it in Using FQDNs instead of IP addresses.

 Note